Hematology and Oncology

 Prior to joining Highland Medical P.C., Dr. Lee worked at Metropolitan Hospital Center in New York, NY, where he was Medical Director of The Infusion Center.
 Dr. Lee also served as an attending physician and medical oncologist and hematologist at the Mayo Clinic Care Network’s Altru Cancer Center in Grand Forks, ND, where he was also an Assistant Professor in Medicine.

-Matthew Lonberg, MD
+Mathew Lonberg, MD

 Dr. Lonberg graduated Magna Cum Laude from the University of Pennsylvania with honors in Biochemistry.
 He earned his medical doctorate from the University of Virginia School of Medicine, where he was a member of the Alpha Omega Alpha Medical Honor Society.
 Dr. Lonberg completed his Internship and Residency in Medicine at New York University Hospital Medical Center at Bellevue Hospital in New York.
 In addition, he completed a Fellowship in Oncology Research at NYU, and a Fellowship in Hematology and Oncology at Memorial Sloan-Kettering Cancer Center in New York, where he received awards from the Charles H. Revson Foundation Fellowship in Biomedical Research and the American Cancer Society.